-In January 2024, Quanta acquired two businesses located in the United States including: a business that provides specialty environmental solutions to industrial and petrochemical companies (which will be primarily included in the Underground and Infrastructure segment) and a business that specializes in testing, manufacturing and distributing safety equipment and supplies (which will be primarily included in the Electric Power and Renewable Energy segments).
-The consideration for these transactions consisted of approximately \$379.9 million paid or payable in cash on the dates of the acquisitions and 221,700 shares of Quanta common stock issued in consideration for one of the acquired businesses, which had a fair value of \$44.9 million as of the date of the acquisition.
-Additionally, the former owners of one of these businesses are eligible to receive a potential payment of contingent consideration to the extent the acquired business achieves certain financial and operating performance targets over a three-year period.
-The final amount of consideration for these acquisitions remains subject to certain post-closing adjustments, including with respect to net working capital.
-Quanta is in the process of performing procedures to determine the fair value of assets acquired and liabilities assumed related to these acquisitions.
+Subsequent to December 31, 2024, Quanta acquired a business located in the United States that specializes in civil solutions, including site clearing, earthwork, soil stabilization and infrastructure development (which will be primarily included in the Underground and Infrastructure segment) and a business located in Australia that specializes in electrical engineering and the design and manufacturing of industrial technology solutions including control systems (which will primarily be included in the Electric Power and Underground and Infrastructure segments).
+The consideration for these transactions consisted of approximately \$400.5 million paid or payable in cash on the dates of the acquisitions and 515,822 shares of Quanta common stock, which had a fair value of \$161.6 million as of the respective acquisition dates.
+The final amount of consideration for these acquisitions remains subject to certain post-closing adjustments, including with respect to net working capital, tax estimates and other contractually agreed-upon adjustments to consideration of up to approximately \$109.5 million to the extent the acquired businesses achieve certain financial and operating performance targets over a three-year period.
+Quanta is in the process of performing procedures to determine the fair value of assets acquired and liabilities assumed related to these acquisitions, including the fair value assessment of contingent consideration, and will include the preliminary purchase price allocations in its Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2025.